 Xcopy while still included in Windows 10, XCOPY has been deprecated in favor of robocopy.
-XCOPY it has some great switches for doing things such as verifying the copy and only coping file that are newer than the destination.
+XCOPY it has some great switches for doing things such as verifying the copy and only coping file that is newer than the destination.

 Run: xcopy /? for a full list of switches but here are some useful ones if you are moving a large amount of data and want to keep NTFS permission.

 xcopy "C:\Source Folder" "\\Destination Server\Share\Folder" /X /H /E /V

 Copy files or folders that have changed since the initial copy